Sensei Alex Aubertin 4th Dan Karate Do

-In September 1998 I began my practice in Japanese martial arts with a style called “Goju Ryu Karate-Do” while living in Espanola, Ontario under Sensei Chuck Trahan at the “Bushido Martial Arts” dojo.
-Diligently learning and training during these first few years, I soon realized how important the martial arts had become in my life and that I would continue to pursue to advance my studies of this and other Asian martial arts.
+In September 1998, I began practicing Japanese martial arts with a style called “Goju Ryu Karate-Do” while living in Espanola, Ontario, under Sensei Chuck Trahan at the “Bushido Martial Arts” dojo.
+Diligently learning and training during these first few years, I soon realized how important martial arts had become in my life and that I would continue to pursue to advance my studies of this and other martial arts.

-I started my own dojo on Tuesday, December 13, 2016, in Sudbury, naming it Uchi Martial Arts.
-Since that time I have been teaching my students, and continuing my personal training, thus advancing my knowledge and understanding of karate as a student directly under the tutelage of Sensei Don Gauthier – 9th Degree Black Belt, Hanshi.
+I started my dojo on Tuesday, December 13, 2016, in Sudbury, naming it Uchi Martial Arts.
+Since then, I have been teaching my students and continuing my training, thus advancing my knowledge and understanding of karate; Now, as a student directly under the tutelage of Sensei Don Gauthier – 9th Degree Black Belt, Hanshi.

-As the head instructor of Uchi Martial Arts, my goal is to ensure all students continue to have an upwards progression in martial arts.
-As a professor of massage therapy, I bring a wealth of knowledge in human anatomy, biomechanics and body dynamics to effectively teach authentic self-defence techniques regardless of physical characteristics or limitations.
+As the head instructor of Uchi Martial Arts, I aim to ensure all students continue to have an upward progression in martial arts.
+As a professor of massage therapy, I bring a wealth of knowledge in human anatomy, biomechanics and body dynamics to teach authentic self-defence techniques regardless of limitations effectively.

-It is my belief that everyone can and will benefit from our style of traditional martial arts training.
-Simply put, to become a better version of themselves with the training of mind, body and spirit, also instilling a positive attitude, plus health benefits.
+I believe that everyone can and will benefit from our traditional martial arts training style and become a better version of themselves with the training of mind, body and spirit, instilling a positive attitude and health benefits.

-I encourage you to take the hardest step in martial arts, which is the first step, by coming out to try a class.
-Everyone starts martial arts for their own personal reason, however, that reason is not usually the reason why they stay.
+I encourage you to take the most challenging step in martial arts, the first step, by coming out to try a class.
+Everyone starts martial arts for their reason; however, that reason is not usually why they stay.

-I am proud of what this dojo represents and everything it has to offer.
+I am proud of what this dojo represents and everything it offers.
 We have an exceptional team of skilled and knowledgeable instructors to help our students progress.

 Guy Pharand is a godan in Aikido (5th-degree black belt) with his rank recognized by the Aikikai Foundation, Aikido World Headquarters in Tokyo, Japan.
 Guy has practiced martial arts for over 30 years and is also a nidan (2nd-degree black belt) in Goju Ryu Karate.